buysellads/buysellads/readme.txt

 In order for this plugin to work properly and to utilize the Asynchronous ad code, you'll need to insert a snippet into the header.php of your theme.
 Directly after the opening `<body>` tag insert `<?php wp_body_open(); ?>`.

 In the future, support for Asynchronous code insertion will be possible using `wp_head`.
-However, until IE gets on board we're just going to have to make due.
+However, until IE 6 & 7 are no longer being used, we're just going to have to make due with adding a simple hook to the header.php.

 == Frequently Asked Questions ==